 Where: 9755 E. Girard Ave, Denver, CO 80231

 The Park Hill Branch runs alongside Montview Boulevard, reflecting the area’s notable residential designs.
-It combines the Victorian style of Park Hill with the early 20th-century Arts and Crafts homes..
-This unique building boasts unique features including the arched entrance, indoor fireplace, original wood bookcases, and a warm atmosphere perfect for curling up and reading a book.
-This branch offers storytime, kids and adults bookblub, arts and crafts shops, and many other things for toddlers to adults.
+It combines the Victorian style of Park Hill with the early 20th-century Arts and Crafts homes.
+This unique building boasts unique features including the arched entrance, indoor fireplace, original wood bookcases, and a warm atmosphere perfect for relaxing up and reading a book.
+This branch offers storytime, kids and adults bookblub, arts and crafts shops, and many other things for all ages.

 Where: 4705 Montview Blvd, Denver, CO 80207